Summer Camps Policies and Procedures

 General dress code

-• Participants may wear shirts from previous weeks, or years, while at camp.
+Participants may wear SAIT Summer Camps shirts from previous weeks or years.

-All participants are encouraged to wear closed-toed shoes (preferably running shoes) and clothes in which they can move freely.
+All participants are encouraged to wear closed-toe shoes (preferably running shoes) and clothes in which they can move freely.

-• Participants should be prepared for physical activity and ensure they have appropriate footwear for their recreation breaks.
+Participants should be prepared for physical activity and have appropriate footwear for their recreation breaks.
 Activities during recreation breaks may include outdoor field and gym activities.

-• Participants who are in camps that require specific dress codes may need to bring a change of clothes to camp to change into shorts and a t-shirt for recreation activities.
+Participants in camps that require specific dress codes may need to bring a change of clothes to camp to change into shorts and a t-shirt for recreation activities.

 Camp-specific dress codes